 Even more, thanks to works like NT Wright’s Surprised by Hope and others, we are aware that God does not plan to abandon the earth but rather fully and finally restore it through Jesus.

 This is a good place to start.

-But I don’t think talking about these two points goes far enough.
+But I don’t believe this takes us far enough.
 Continue reading